Jentsen/D2-Adventure/README.md

 Experience requirements:
 - **4+ locations in the game world**: Forest, BorterDHO, BorterDHI, PantryDoor (name at least 4 of the classes).
-- **2+ interactive objects in most scenes**:
+- **2+ interactive objects in most scenes**:  (describe two examples)
     - Forest: Squirrel, Gate, Coast Redwoods
-    - BorterDHO: Go back, Chair, Table, Bagel, Door (describe two examples)
+    - BorterDHO: Go back, Chair, Table, Bagel, Door
-- **Many objects have `pointerover` messages**: unsatisfied (describe two examples)
+- **Many objects have `pointerover` messages**: (describe two examples)
+    - Squirrel: "You’re just a chunky little squirrel looking to fill your belly."
+    - Tree:  "The trees are filled with pinecones and other squirrels"
-- **Many objects have `pointerdown` effects**: unsatisfied (describe two examples)
+- **Many objects have `pointerdown` effects**: (describe two examples)
+    - Squirrel:
+            .on('pointerdown', () => {
+                this.showMessage("Your belly is rumbling.
+You need to find something to eat.");
+    - Tree:
+            .on('pointerdown', () => {
+                this.showMessage("The forest has plenty of trees and food, but you're looking for something to REALLY fill you up.");

-- **Some objects are themselves animated**: unsatisfied (describe two examples)
+- **Some objects are themselves animated**: (describe two examples)
+    - BorterDHO Table:
+        this.time.delayedCall(1000, () => {
+        this.tweens.add({
+            targets: table,
+            scale: { from: 1, to: 1.1 },
+            ease: 'Sine.inOut',
+            loop: -1,
+            yoyo: true,
+            duration: 500
+    - BadEnding Text:
+            this.tweens.add({
+            targets: tears,
+            x: '+=3',
+            yoyo: true,
+            repeat: -1,
+            duration: 50
+        });

 Asset sources:
-- (For each image/audio/video asset used, describe how it was created.
-What tool did you use to create it?
-Was it based on another work?
-If so, how did you change it, and where can we learn more about the original work for comparison?
-Use [Markdown link syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).)
+- JEM Studios Logo: Created by Jentsen Maniti in Adobe Photoshop
+- JEM Studios Loadup Sound: Created by Jentsen Maniti in FL Studio
+- Images from Emojis

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.